jentery/SWDemo/index.md

 ## About

-All files in the collection are converted into Markdown using [SWTools](https://github.com/callumyci/SWTools).
-Each file contains YAML metadata for its layout, title, filename, permalink, document type, discipline, project URL, and the author's name, institution, and email address.
+All files in this collection are converted into Markdown using the [SWTools](https://github.com/callumyci/SWTools) script.

+[Documentation](https://github.com/callumyci/SWTools/blob/main/README.md) for the SWTools script describes how to convert pedagogical materials (such as course outlines, lesson plans, and workshop instructions written in a word processor) into Markdown using Pandoc.
+The script also generates associated YAML metadata files based on a [spreadsheet of metadata](https://github.com/jentery/SWDemo/blob/main/metadata.xlsx).
+YAML includes metadata for layout, title, filename, permalink, document type, discipline, project URL, author name, author's institution, and author's email address.
-You can find the source code for Minima at GitHub: jekyll / minima

-You can find the source code for Jekyll at GitHub: jekyll / jekyll
+The collection is designed to be seamlessly published to a [Jekyll](https://github.com/jekyll)-based web instance.
+It uses the [Minima](https://github.com/jekyll/minima) theme.

-Project developer: Callum Carroll-Ireton (UVic) Project editor: Jentery Sayers (UVic)
+Project developer: Callum Carroll-Ireton (UVic)
+Project editor: Jentery Sayers (UVic)
 SpokenWeb director and PI: Jason Camlot (Concordia)